KARNATISAITHARUN/documentation/using-ocular/about/cpg-deep-dive.md

 * `nodeTypes/edgeTypes`.
 List of all node/edge types (i.e. edge lables in the original property graph definition), where each node/edge type is given by an object that specifies an ID, name,keys, comment, and, for node types (each note is required to have a mandatory note type, represented by a node attribute), valid outgoing edge types.

-There are a total of 20 node types across five categories:
+There are a total of 19 node types across five categories:

 Category          | Names
 ------------------| -------------------------------------------------------------------------------------------------
 Program structure | FILE, NAMESPACE_BLOCK
 Type declarations | TYPE_DECL, TYPE_PARAMETER, MEMBER, TYPE, TYPE_ARGUMENT
 Method header     | METHOD, METHOD_PARAMETER_IN, METHOD_RETURN, LOCAL, BLOCK, MODIFIER
-Method body       | LITERAL, IDENTIFIER, CALL, RETURN, METHOD_INST, METHOD_REF
-Meta data         | META_DATA
+Method body       | LITERAL, IDENTIFIER, CALL, RETURN, METHOD_REF Meta data         | META_DATA